maldoinc/wireup/docs/pages/parameters.md

 ## 🏭 Class-based configuration

-While Wireup provides its own configuration mechanism in the form of parameters, it is entirely optional.
-If you prefer using typed classes for configuration, they are also supported via factories.
+Wireup's parameter configuration is optional.
+You can use typed classes for configuration, supported via factories.

-The main idea is to register your settings as a service and inject it into factories like a regular dependency.
+Register your settings as a service and inject them into factories like regular dependencies.

 See [Use Without Annotations](use_without_annotations.md) for more info.